sparvu/kb/README.md

 [![](https://img.shields.io/static/v1.svg?label=license&message=BSD3&color=blue)](LICENSE)

-The Smart Data Objects is a knowledge base, semantic representation of real-world objects from different industries, easy to be used by third parties software.
-For example this set of objects is used by default within Kronometrix Data Analytics Platform.
+A knowledge-base, built as a semantic representation of different real-world sensors and devices, from ICT Enterprise to Weather and Environment industries, easy to be used by third parties software and applications.
+For example this set of objects is used, by default by [Kronometrix Data Analytics Platform](https://gitlab.com/kronometrix/).

 * [Design](docs/design.md)
 * [Data mapping](docs/mapping.md)